 – An important part of being public and political with the repression is the possibility of what we can call political judo.
 In judo, the opponent’s own strength is used against themselves.
 In the same way, we can build a strategy against repression.
 All over the world, the repression has been what created massive protest movements, in Iran, the USA, Russia, France, etc. Call for help, ask for money, mobilize, radicalise.
 The repression gives us an almost too obvious opportunity to demonstrate the problem with state and capital and to mobilize.

 – Never underestimate empathy, a good internal culture, a feminist approach against machismo – basically being good comrades.
 When repression comes, people get hurt.
-Do checkin rounds, write support in SMS, take over comrades’ tasks, step up if it affects the most active activists, or provide financial support.
+Do check–in rounds, write support in SMS‘, take over comrades’ tasks, step up if it affects the most active activists, or provide financial support.
 We only have each other.

 – Finally, prepare yourself both in calm periods and before major actions.
 Dedicate special meetings to the repression where you can also firmly encrypt your data, discuss your security problems, fears, feelings, internal culture, etc. Create routines for police contact.
 If there isn’t an ABC group in your city, start one.
 Read this text.
 Invite us to talk!